Watch a video here on How To Apply For A Marriage License.

-- If applicants have children together who were born in Florida, an Affirmation of Common Children Form (PDF) form must be completed regarding birth information for the children.
+- If applicants have children together who were born in Florida, an Affirmation of Common Children Form (PDF) must be completed regarding birth information for the children.
 An additional $3.50 is charged for administering the oath, signing, and attesting to this document.

 Protecting Personal or Confidential Information

 There is a balance between individual privacy and the need to have records readily available for viewing.
-Should you find a document that you believe requires protection of your personal, confidential, or sensitive information, visit our Protecting Personal or Confidential Information page to learn about the options available to protect your information.
+Should you find a document you believe requires protection of your personal, confidential, or sensitive information, visit our Protecting Personal or Confidential Information page to learn about the options available to protect your information.